Wednesday, June 11, 2025

-As I sat with me Mom at her kitchen table this past Saturday morning, me brother Ed came in with a box of granola bars.
-They keep granola bars on hand because Mom has taken a liking to them, and the doctor has said to let her eat want she wants so long as she's eating.
+One day as I sat with me Mom at her kitchen table, me brother Ed came in with a box of granola bars.
+They kept granola bars on hand because Mom had taken a liking to them, and the doctor said to let her eat want she wants so long as she's eating.
 Granola bars aren't bad for you anyway, right?

 That one granola bar, all one inch by three inches by 3/8 of an inch thick, had forty-four, count 'em, 44 ingredients.
 They ran the gamut from the unpronounceable super long, vaguely Latin word to the simple and almost expected 'salt'.
 But at the end of the line, set off to itself in its own paragraph, I was informed that the bar 'contains a bioengineered food ingredient'.